Skip to Main Content Skip to Main Navigation

 Q: I recently committed to Lehman College and want to know when my TCE will be completed?

 A: We are glad to know that you will be joining us for the upcoming semester!
-Now that you’ve accepted our offer and paid the commitment deposit (or maybe your deposit was waived), it will take about two-to-three business weeks for your TCE to be completed.
+Now that you’ve accepted our offer and paid the commitment deposit (or maybe your deposit was waived), we will begin working on your transfer credit evaluation (TCE).
 Once it is completed, you will receive an email detailing your next steps, which involves meeting with an academic advisor and registering for classes.

 You can also monitor your progress through the Student Center of CUNYfirst, where you can see any holds you have on the upper right side of the page.
 You can see if your TCE has been posted by choosing Transfer Credit Report in the drop-down menu under Academics.